rrwick/Basecalling-comparison/README.md

 ### Sequencing

 These reads are the same ones used in our recent paper: [Completing bacterial genome assemblies with multiplex MinION sequencing](http://www.biorxiv.org/content/early/2017/07/07/160614).
-Look there if you're interested in the wet-lab side of things.
+Look there if you're interested in the wet lab side of things.

 ### Read preparation

-I first collected the fast5 files which I had previously binned to the barcode 1.
-I also tossed out any fast5 files less than 100 kilobytes in size – this was to subsample for longer reads in a manner that's hopefully not biased towards any particular basecaller.
-To extract a fastq from the fast5s, I used my own script [`fast5_to_fastq.py`](https://github.com/rrwick/Fast5-to-Fastq), but many other tools exist to do the same job.
+I started by collecting the fast5 files for reads which were confidently binned to barcode NB01.
+This should have excluded most of the very low quality reads, because such reads would not have been confidently binned.
+I also tossed out any fast5 files less than 100 kilobytes in size to remove shorter reads.
+To extract a fastq from the fast5s, I used my own [`fast5_to_fastq.py`](https://github.com/rrwick/Fast5-to-Fastq) script, but many other tools exist to do the same job.